olivesgatech/CSV/README.md

 ScienceDirect: https://www.sciencedirect.com/science/article/pii/S0923596516301151

 This is a brief explanation and demonstration of the proposed image quality assessment algorithm algorithm CSV.
-Given an original and a distorted image, CSV gives out a score that approximates the perceptual quality of the distorted image.
+Given an original and a distorted image, CSV outputs a score that approximates the perceptual quality of the distorted image.

 ### Citation